TYPO3 Hosting: Compare Hosting

 What is a content management system?

-In the early days of the World Wide Web, most websites were hand-coded, but that’s rarely the case today.
+In the early days of the web, most websites were hand-coded, but that's rarely the case today.
 In order to save time and more efficiently manage more content, the majority of modern websites use software called a content management system, or CMS.
-CMSes generally have templates available to customize the look of your site, and allow you to create and edit your website’s content without touching any of the underlying code.
+CMSs generally have templates available to customize the look of your site, and allow you to create and edit your website's content without touching any of the underlying code.

 Is TYPO3 free?